 CBT for Social Phobia and Exposure

 Exposure therapy is a key component of CBT for social anxiety.
-It involves gradually facing feared social situations in a controlled and systematic way.
+It involves gradually facing feared situations in a controlled and systematic way.
 This exposure helps you confront your fears, experience that your feared outcomes are unlikely to occur, and learn that you can cope with anxiety-provoking situations.

 Behavioral Experiments in CBT for Social Anxiety